-- Failing to complete core sociology courses on time; it is advisable to refer to the suggested coursework plan in this handbook regarding core coursework expectations. - Receiving one grade of B- or lower in any course. - Having more than one outstanding I, W, X grade. - Failing to revise an incomplete (I) grade within one year (The Incomplete will become part of the permanent record for a graduate course if not resolved in one year). - Engaging in academic dishonesty.
-Guidelines about what constitutes academic misconduct can be found online via Enrollment Management & Student Affairs. - Violations of the Student Code of Conduct, as determined by the Dean of Student Life. - Failing to enroll in at least one credit hour: Any quarter of the regular academic year (Fall, Winter or Spring) during which a student is not enrolled for at least one credit hour requires a formal leave of absence from the department.
+- Failing to complete core sociology courses on time; it is advisable to refer to the suggested coursework plan in this handbook regarding core coursework expectations. - Receiving one grade of B- or lower in any course. - Having more than one outstanding I, W, X grade. - Failing to revise an incomplete (I) grade within one year (The Incomplete will become part of the permanent record for a graduate course if not resolved in one year). - Failing to enroll in at least one credit hour: Any quarter of the regular academic year (Fall, Winter or Spring) during which a student is not enrolled for at least one credit hour requires a formal leave of absence from the department.
 Failure to do so can result in termination from the program.